irusri/geniesys/docs/plugins/genelist.md

 Potra000002g00006.1 AT1G61770.1
 Potra000002g00006.2 AT1G61770.1
 ```
-Now we need to create MySQL Annotation table to load Best BLAST results.
+Now we need to create a MySQL Annotation table to load Best BLAST results.

 ```shell
 #Create transcript_atg table